 Each tire and wheel combination requires a specific valve stem that allows air to enter or leave the tire.
 The valve stem is a critical piece of your tire that can mean the difference between a properly inflated tire and one that loses air, putting your vehicle at risk of accidents or costly repairs.
-Additionally, they work with the Tire Pressure Monitoring System to alert you if your tires are underinflated.
+Additionally, they work with the TPMS to alert you if your tires are underinflated.
 You can check these valves for cracks when you check your tire pressure.
-The Tire Industry Association recommends that valves be replaced whenever new tires are installed.
+The Tire Industry Association (TIA) recommends that valves be replaced whenever new tires are installed.

 Tire Pressure Monitoring Systems

-Vehicles manufactured after 2007 come equipped with the Tire Pressure Monitoring System (TPMS).
+Vehicles manufactured after 2007 come equipped with the TPMS.
 The function of this system is to alert you of significant changes to your tire pressure.
 While these sensors are certainly helpful if you have a hidden leak, they can trigger false alarms when the air temperature changes or if they are improperly installed.
-When you get new tires, Virginia Tire & Auto’s expert technicians reinstall your TPMS sensors with new valves and seals to make sure that the only false alarms you experience are when the unpredictable Northern Virginia climate springs into action.
+When you get new tires, Virginia Tire & Auto’s expert technicians reinstall your TPMS sensors with new valves and seals to make sure that the only false alarms you experience are when the unpredictable Virginia climate springs into action.

 Virginia Tire & Auto is your destination for new tires and repairs to essential tire components including valve stems and the TPMS.